Time Travel and the Fascism of the WingMakers Project

 Therefore you also hear the continuing claim that the content of the website is a mix of fact and fiction.
 And therefore all the problems of pseudohistory, pseudoscience, quantum mysticism, reductionism, evolution, genetics, spirit, hierarchy, and consequently fascism - which I have described in my article - persist to characterize the website.

-Note!
-My Pop Culture File on Star Wars is a direct follow-up to this article.
+My Pop Culture File on Star Wars is also a follow-up to this article.

 Note!
 The people behind the WingMakers website have a couple of times changed the concept of the WingMakers.
 It seems like they are doing this in order to avoid critique, or to keep on producing new sales articles.
 In 2014 they have changed the concept, and the website, once more.
 The original concept is now one book (The Ancient Arrow Project), among others - or you might say: one interpretation of truth, among others.